shreya-chinnari/Image-Editor/README.md

 **Features**  🖼️

-    **Filters:** Adjust brightness, saturation, inversion, and grayscale to customize your images.
+    Filters:** Adjust brightness, saturation, inversion, and grayscale to customize your images.
-    **Rotate & Flip:** Rotate images left or right and flip them horizontally or vertically for creative effects. 🔄
+    Rotate & Flip:** Rotate images left or right and flip them horizontally or vertically for creative effects. 🔄
-    **Live Preview:** See edits in real time as you tweak filters and transformations.
+    Live Preview:** See edits in real time as you tweak filters and transformations.
-    **Reset Filters:** Start fresh anytime with a single click!
+    Reset Filters:** Start fresh anytime with a single click!
-    **Load & Save Images:** Easily upload images and save your edited creations directly to your device.
+    Load & Save Images:** Easily upload images and save your edited creations directly to your device.

 **Tech Stack** 💻

-    **Frontend:** HTML, CSS, JavaScript.
+    Frontend: *HTML, CSS, JavaScript*.
-    **Icons:** FontAwesome and BoxIcons for modern visuals.
+    Icons: *FontAwesome and BoxIcons for modern visuals*.
-    **Canvas API:** Powers transformations and saves edits.
+    Canvas API: *Powers transformations and saves edits*.

 **How to Use** 🌈